ekowtawiah23/ekowtawiah23/README.md

 - 🧑‍💻 I’m open to working on exciting open-source projects
 - 💡 Have an idea?
 Let's brainstorm and build something amazing!
-- 📫 Reach out to me via ekowtawiah23@gmail.com or connect on [LinkedIn/Twitter/GitHub Discussions]
+- 📫 Reach out to me via ekowtawiah23@gmail.com or connect on LinkedIn via www.linkedin.com/in/emmanuel-panford-17b888324

 ---